very-good-science/data-ethics-club/site/contents/get-involved.md

 If you'd like to join us, we email the Zoom link and discussion material 1 week ahead of, and on the day of, our meetings to [our mailing list](http://eepurl.com/hjkmnX).
 You can also look at [our meetings page](meetings/meetings) to see upcoming dates.
 The Zoom link can be found by clicking through to a specific upcoming meeting.

+### Code of conduct
+We follow a [code of conduct](code-of-conduct) during Data Ethics Group which is designed to make sure everyone feels welcome and confortable sharing their experiences and take on the material.
+Please read it before attending.

 ### Special events
 We occasionally have special events with slightly different formats, for example our [Coded Bias Screening]() or our [Inclusive Data Science event]().